splunk/public-o11y-docs/apm/profiling/get-data-in-profiling.rst

 To get data into Splunk AlwaysOn Profiling, you need the following:

 - Splunk APM activated for your Observability Cloud organization.
-- Splunk Distribution of OpenTelemetry Collector version 0.44.0 or higher.
+- Splunk Distribution of OpenTelemetry Collector version 0.44.0 or higher running on the host.
 See :ref:`otel-intro`.

 If the version of your Splunk OTel Collector is lower than 0.44.0, see :ref:`profiling-pipeline-setup`.